Some 230 whales beached in Tasmania; rescue efforts underway

 David Midson, general manager of the West Coast Council, urged people to stay clear.

-“Whales are a protected species, even once deceased, and it is an offence to interfere with a carcass,” the environment department said.
+“Whales are a protected species, even once deceased, and it is an offense to interfere with a carcass,” the environment department said.

 Griffith University marine scientist Olaf Meynecke said it's unusual for sperm whales to wash ashore.
-He said that warmer temperatures could also be changing the ocean currents and moving the whale’s traditional food sources.
+He said that warmer temperatures could also be changing the ocean currents and moving the whales’ traditional food.

 “They will be going to different areas and searching for different food sources,” Meynecke said.
 “When they do this, they are not in the best physical condition because they might be starving so this can lead them to take more risks and maybe go closer to shore.”